terrakube-io/terrakube-helm-chart/README.md

 ## Quick deployment

-To test Terrakube in minikube please follow this guide that explain how to deploy it using minikube.
+To test Terrakube in minikube please follow this guide that explain how to deploy it.

 https://docs.terrakube.io/getting-started/deployment/minikube-+-https